How you can prepare for an emergency

 - supply of water and non-perishable food

-- personal items including medication and toiletries, and
+- personal items including medication, documents and toiletries

-Prepare your kit early and keep it in an easily accessible area such as the kitchen hallway.
+Prepare your kit early and keep it in an easily accessible area.

 Make sure the kit is portable and keep it up to date.

 If you leave your house or building because of an emergency:

 - listen for emergency warnings and safety advice on radio

 - turn off power, gas, and water and secure doors and windows (if it is safe to do so)

 - take your emergency kit with you, and